nimblestart/mattwaler-tea/src/blog/my-site-redesign.md

 ---
 title: My Brand New Site
+description:
+  In this post I talk about the goals, tools, and why I decided to rebuild my personal site.
 excerpt:
   I finally released my new personal website, complete with a blog and an RSS feed.
 In this post I talk about my goals for the rebuild and the tools I used to make it happen.
 date: 2020-08-29